PolySync/rx/README.md

     of the same type immediately following it that is annotated with a block-level repeatable token.
 This indicates that any number of elements that match the repeatable element **may** appear at this position in the document.
-The matching constraints of the element marked as repeatable must still be adhered to however, i.e. if it is marked as mandatory, then at least one matching element must be present.
+However, the matching constraints of the element marked as repeatable must still be adhered to.
+For example, if it is marked as mandatory, then at least one matching element must be present.